Course Catalog 2024-2025

 Fulfills: SSW Core Course

-The course is designed as an introduction to the field of social welfare in the United States and the development of the social work profession.
+The course is designed as an introduction to the profession of social welfare in the United States and the development of the social work profession.
 The course provides a framework for the analysis of social welfare policy and then uses that framework to explore selected social policy areas.
 Part of the framework involves an examination of the history both of social welfare in the United States and of the social work profession.
 Finally, the course offers an opportunity to view social work in an international context.
 Attention will also be paid to ways in which social workers can advocate for needed policy changes.

 Summer 1 - SSW